The Lawrence Hall of Science

 Teen Research Programs

-Registration is open to Members
+Registration is open to Members and Financial Aid recipients

 Last day of Member-only registration

-Registration is open to the general public
+Registration is open to the public

-Last day to cancel to receive a refund
+Last day to cancel for a refund

-Camps begin
+Camps Begin

-Camps end
+Camps End

 For multiple reasons, we do not recommend that participants register for programs designed for grade levels other than their own.

 Every day starts with a welcome and warm-up.
 Once campers have arrived, they head into designated program spaces for opening circles, our way of checking in and framing the day.
-Then campers dive into activities like scientific explorations, investigations, and/or engineering and creating.
+Then, campers dive into activities like scientific explorations, investigations, and/or engineering and creating.
 Activities vary based on programming for the specific day.
 Days may include exploring the Outdoor Nature Lab, investigating Forces that Shape the Bay, or visiting other exhibits at The Lawrence.

 Lunch and snack breaks are outdoors in the Outdoor Nature Lab.
 The lunch period begins with a designated time for eating, followed by cleanup and free time.
 Campers can choose between playing and using sports equipment on the grass, borrowing materials to explore the walking trails and plants, and playing board games at the picnic tables.
 Upon returning from lunch, campers all enjoy some downtime for socialization, board games, and other crafts and puzzles in the program space before jumping back into content.